-Initially, we used traditional UX and design research methods as a starting point; interviewing paramedics and investigating the kinds of data that get collecting from us.
+Initially, we used traditional UX and design research methods as a starting point, interviewing paramedics and investigating the data collected from us.
 However, we didn’t want to redesign the ambulance itself.
 Instead, we were more interested in looking at the sprawling systems that might arise from the combination of Amazon and the NHS.
-Speculative design then became the most useful tool for us to imagine this future, a kind of design not overtly focused on creating things, but ideas.
-Design here is used as a research method, and critique of an informed speculative future.
-We then used our findings to feed into and build our future scenario, as a series of collages, audio recordings of ‘future’ phone calls, and two short films.
+Speculative design became the most useful tool for us to imagine this future, a kind of design not overtly focused on creating things but ideas.
+Design here is used as a research method and critique of an informed speculative future.
+We then used our findings to feed into and build our future scenario as a series of collages, audio recordings of ‘future’ phone calls, and two short films.

 In this work, we are keen to map out the ethical and moral ambiguities of a service like this.
 What are the costs of this ‘free’ healthcare?
 What is the value of your medical data?
 What does it mean if a company knows your spending habits and your medical history?
 Are you a patient or a customer?

 As the 2018 Cambridge Analytica scandal showed, big data has the potential to be incredibly damaging to a democracy.
-How can companies remain transparent and held accountable, so that the benefits of data can be reaped while minimising the negatives?
+How can companies remain transparent and held accountable so that the benefits of data can be reaped while minimising the negatives?
 What role can design have in all of this?
-In intertwining Amazon and the NHS as our research method, we use this as a lens into systematically exploring what the future of privatised healthcare may look like, here in the UK.
-Through this project, we have speculated on how a conglomerate would redesign the existing emergency healthcare system to be both an efficient healthcare provider and a profitable business at the same time – perhaps occasionally at the cost of individual consumers.
+In intertwining Amazon and the NHS as our research method, we use this as a lens to systematically explore what the future of privatised healthcare may look like here in the UK.
+Through this project, we have speculated on how a conglomerate would redesign the existing emergency healthcare system to be both an efficient healthcare provider and a profitable business simultaneously – perhaps occasionally at the cost of individual consumers.